Measuring sales and conversions

 - Keyword conversion data: conversion tracking shows you what happens after a customer clicks on your ad -- whether he purchased your product or signed up for your newsletter.
 By knowing this, you'll also know which keywords are best at encouraging customers to take those actions.
 Then you can improve your keyword list based on your findings, and make smarter investments in your best keywords.

 - See how customers interact with your ads across devices: Sometimes your customers click on your ad on one device, and then make their purchase on another device.
-These are called cross-device conversions, and you can see them in the Estimated Total Conversions column in your AdWords account.
+These are called cross-device conversions, and you can see them in the All conversions column in your AdWords account.

 - Landing pages: You can see which landing pages are leading to the most conversions on the Dimensions tab of your account.
 Just click the View button, then select "Landing page" from the drop-down, and make sure you've added the conversion columns to your data table.